 - Neglecting home, school, or work responsibilities

 They may feel guilty about their drinking habits to the point where they may want to stop.
 Unfortunately, as much as they try they are unable to break free.
-If this is the case then a professional team like Free by the Sea.
+If this is the case, then a professional treatment provider like Free by the Sea can help you.

 Short-Term Symptoms of Alcohol Abuse

-There are many short and long-term effects of excessive drinking.
+There are many short and long-term effects of alcoholism.
 These symptoms are usually uncomfortable and include some kind of impairment.
 These can lead to unpredictable and dangerous circumstances like injury or death.
-Some of the short term effects of alcohol include the following:
+Some of the short-term effects of alcohol misuse include the following: